gregs-hub/Projet/README.md

 # alyra-projet01-voting

 **⚡️ Projet 01 - Voting system** <br />
 This project aims at creating a voting smart contract for a small organization.
-The voters, all known by the organization, are registered by the administrator on a whitelist thanks to there Ethereum wallet address.
-Voters can submit proposals to vote during the proposal registration phase.
+The voters, all known by the organization, are registered by the administrator on a whitelist with their wallet address.
+Voters can submit proposals to the vote during the Proposal Registration phase.
 Voters can vote on propositions during the Voting Session.

-👉 Provided details:
+👉 Details:
 - Votes are public
-- Each voter can see others votes
+- Each voter can see each others votes
-- Winner proposal is the one with majority of votes
+- Winning proposal is the one with the majority of votes

 👉 Full administrative process :
 - The administrator register authorized voters' address on a whitelist during the first step.